 Please Note: These grants will not assist in funding toys.
 Instead, the Holiday Funding Partnership works directly with local toy provider partners to enhance their holiday toy programs.
 If you are interested in obtaining toys to distribute as part of your project, please contact our partner organizations listed below:

 - Fortuna Volunteer Fire Department, Lon Winburn - (707) 725-5021 or

 - Humboldt Association of Realtors, Kristen Zeck - (707) 442-2978 or

 - The Salvation Army, Timothy Danielson - (707) 442-6475 or

 - Toys for Tots, Gregg Gardner - (707) 443-4880 x309 or

 EMMERSON FUND GRANT PROGRAM

 The Orvamae Emmerson Endowment Fund supports the Arcata Volunteer Fire Department, Arcata Police Department, and the treatment and prevention of arthritis and heart disease.
 This grant opportunity is open to organizations in Humboldt County only.
-Proposals are considered on a monthly basis, with a recurring deadline on the first business day of each month.
+Please check back in July 2015 for more information and updated application guidelines.